RhyanRodriguez3/Excel-Guide/README.md

 # Excel Portfolio

 *WIP*

+Become comfortable with problem solving.
+When overwhelmed with a problem, break it down into smaller parts and solve each one at a time.
 <!--
 Showcase audit files to showcase reference capability Show condtional formatting to make easily readable reports